jensjns/acf-leaflet-field/readme.txt

 This plugin adds a [Leaflet](http://leafletjs.com) map field to the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) plugin.
 Use it to display beutiful maps with markers along with your posts and pages.

-* Add multiple markers to the map.
+* Add multiple markers with popups to the map.
 * The field stores both your zoom-level and viewport location.
 * Function to render the map in your theme is included in the plugin: `<?php the_leaflet_field( $field_name ); ?>`, just plug and play!